handracs2007/sites/blog/ejbcarestgo/index.md

 [<<go back](..)

 ### EJBCA RESTful Client API for Go
 There is not much technical discussion here.
-Just wanted to share that I have released Go client for EJBCA RESTful API.
+Just wanted to share that I have released a Go client for EJBCA RESTful API.
 You may access the module [here](https://github.com/gohango/ejbcarest).

 I hope this is helpful to anyone needing it.